iamaakashbasnet/todo-manager/README.md

 # Todo Manager
-An online todo manager where user can login to their account and track their todos.
+An online todo manager web app where user can login to their account and track their todos.

 <p align="center">
     <img src="./tm.png" />